Live in New York City (John Lennon album): Performances

-Criticism and editing
+Release and reception

+On the CD and vinyl editions, the first eight of the eleven songs were from the afternoon performance.
+The VHS and LaserDisc video versions contained fourteen songs, ten of which were from the afternoon show.
+Both editions included between-song dialogue taken from both shows.

-Upon its early 1986 release, Ono was criticised by former members of Elephant's Memory for using the first – and weaker – performance instead of the stronger evening show.
-They also took issue with the simultaneous video release of the concert, which it was alleged had been edited to show Ono as prominently as Lennon.
+Upon its early 1986 release, Ono was criticised by former members of Elephant's Memory for using mostly the afternoon performance which they regarded as weaker than the evening show.
+They also took issue with the simultaneous video release of the concert, which was alleged to have been edited to show Ono as prominently as Lennon.

 However, on the album release, Ono's vocal performances on such numbers as "Hound Dog" had been mixed out completely.
 Additionally, all of her solo performances, which included "Sisters, O Sisters", "Born in a Prison", "We're All Water", "Don't Worry Kyoko (Mummy's Only Looking for Her Hand in the Snow)", "Move on Fast" and "Open Your Box", were deleted from the audio edition of the concert, to create a pure Lennon album.

 The video release retained the Lennon complete set-list and also included Ono's "Sisters, O Sisters" and "Born in a Prison".

 Portions of the evening performance later saw release on the John Lennon Anthology.

-Live in New York City reached No. 55 in the UK, and No. 41 in the U.S., and eventually went gold.
+On October 10, 2025, both One to One shows were released as a live album and as part of the box set called Power to the People (The Ultimate Collection) as part of the "Ultimate Mix" campaign.
+The shows were also made available as a best of "hybrid" show, containing highlights from both performances.
+However, the release excluded two songs that were performed at both shows: "Woman is the Nigger of the World", which was controversially omitted from all of the discs of the Power to the People (The Ultimate Collection) box set, and "Sisters, O Sisters".

 Historical significance

-The concerts documented on Live in New York City were Lennon's only rehearsed and full-length live performances in his solo career, and his first – and last – formal, full-fledged live concerts since the Beatles retired from the road in 1966.
+The concerts documented on Live in New York City were Lennon's only rehearsed and full-length live performances in his solo career, and his only formal, full-fledged live concerts since the Beatles retired from the road in 1966.
 Lennon never mounted a tour during his post-Beatles career.
 The concerts also marked the last time he performed live with Ono or with Elephant's Memory.